XavierTables/CyberSecurity_Portfolio/projects/windows-security-log-triage/README.md

 ## Filtering Methodology

 Rather than manually paging through all 6,530 Security events, I used Windows Event Viewer to locate and examine selected security-relevant Event IDs covering authentication, privileged logons, and account management.
-I then reviewed individually for relevance to the Administrator password-reset activity.
+I then reviewed each selected event individually for relevance to the Administrator password-reset activity.

 ## Evidence Timeline